melhazzouri/Deep-Learning-Chatbot---DoorDash-Customer-Support/README.md

 2- Flask

 ## Execution
-To run this Bot, first run the chatbot-training.py file to train the model.
-This will generate a file named chatbotmodel.h5 This is the model which will be used by the Flask REST API to easily give feedback without the need to retrain.
-After running chatbot-training.py, next run the flask-dep.py to initialize and start the bot.
+To run the chatbot, begin by executing the chatbot-training.py file to train the model.
+This will generate a file named chatbotmodel.h5, which serves as the model for the Flask REST API.
+After training the model, run flask-dep.py to initialize and start the chatbot.

-To add more terms and vocabulary to the bot, modify the intents.json file and add your personalized words and retrain the model again.
+To enhance the chatbot's capabilities, modify the intents.json file to include additional terms and vocabulary.
+Then, retrain the model to incorporate these changes.

 For further details see the notebooks in the repository.